 Done in May 1951

-The United States began conducting a fifth round of nuclear tests called Operation Greenhouse in the Pacific on the Enewetak Atoll, part of the Marshall Islands, in the spring of 1951.
-On May 9th the world’s first test of a thermonuclear bomb (known as a hydrogen bomb or h-bomb), the George, was exploded on the Enewetak Atoll.
+A few months after the telecast of an atomic bomb test near Nevada, the United States had begun conducting a fifth round of nuclear tests called Operation Greenhouse.
+Operation Greenhouse testing took place on the Enewetak Atoll, part of the Marshall Islands, in the spring of 1951.
 On May 24th, the Item test bomb from Operation Greenhouse, was the first boosted fission weapon, almost double that of a non-boosted weapon.

 Note: This article was first published in 2016.
 It has been updated with new / additional content.

 *Images are assumed to be in the public domain and/or Creative Commons licensed & sourced via Wikimedia Commons, Vimeo, YouTube, or Flickr, unless otherwise noted*